ivandimitrov8080/personal-website/content/notes/unix/audio_production.md

 This is how you can configure Artix Linux for audio production.
 The steps should work for any Arch-based linux distro.

-# tldr;
+# tl;dr

 Run `yay -S linux-rt jack2 qjackctl ardour guitarix a2jmidid pro-audio lv2-plugins`.
 This will take hours to finish, because of `linux-rt`.
+You can optionally remove it, everything will work fine without a RT kernel.

+Run `sudo usermod -aG audio,realtime $USER`.

-Create the files with the content inside code blocks below, and regenerate `grub.cfg`.
+Create the files with the content inside code blocks below.

+Regenerate `grub.cfg` if you've installed the RT kernel.

+Reboot.

 Make sure you run the configured pulseaudio and jackd when you want sound.